khrynczenko/blog/content/posts/post-2021-03-31-arm-assembly-2.md

 ## Memory

-When thinking about how memory is laid oud in our program we think of a continuous array.
+When thinking about how memory is laid out in our program we think of a continuous array.
 Byte after byte it is filled with some data or instructions that make up our program.
-We can access these data, but there is a catch.
+We can access this data, but there is a catch.
 We can only do so for aligned words.
-This means that we can only access words that are put into adresses that are divisible by four.
+This means that we can only access words that are put into addresses that are divisible by four.

 ```text
 0x00 <--- We can access this